SchoolBusDriver/Arch-Pi2/README.md

     gpu_mem=256

-**NOTE: Depending on the TV you will probably also want to disable overscan.**
+**NOTE: Depending on the TV you will probably also want to disable overscan.
+Be sure to set Aspect Ratio on TV to Full or Dot for Dot**

 uncomment the following in the middle of the /boot/config.txt